Shashank2650/PowerBi-Dashboard/README.md

 - **Sales by Day of the Week** – Identifies peak sales periods for better marketing strategies.

 ## 🛠 Tools & Technologies Used
 - **Power BI** – Data visualization and dashboard creation.
-- **SQL** – Data extraction, transformation, and loading (ETL).
-- **Excel** – Data preprocessing and cleaning.

 ## 📂 Project Files
 - `Dashboard.pbix` – Power BI dashboard file.
 - `Mobile Sales Dataset.xlsx` – Raw dataset used for analysis.
-- `SQL Queries.sql` – Queries for data extraction and transformation.

 ## 🚀 How to Use the Dashboard
 1. Open the `Dashboard.pbix` file in **Power BI**.